lawrennd/old_talks/_policy/policy-science-and-the-convening-power-of-data.md

 \include{_business/includes/the-supply-chain-of-ideas.md}
 \include{_business/includes/coconut-scientist.md}

 \notes{Sustained engagement between government and academia plays an important role in building mutual understanding about what each can deliver.
-Core to DELVE’s work was the intention that research questions be framed in ways that would resonate with the policy challenges being seen in government.}
+Core to Delve’s work was the intention that research questions be framed in ways that would resonate with the policy challenges being seen in government.}

 \subsection{Project Structure}

-\figure{\includediagram{\diagramsDir/delve/committee-structure}{35%}}{The structure of the DELVE team.}{committee-structure}
+\figure{\includediagram{\diagramsDir/delve/committee-structure}{35%}}{The structure of the Delve team.}{committee-structure}

 \section{Supply Chain of Ideas}